-The case for cameras in fire & ems
+The case for cameras in fire and EMS

 For Texas City Fire Chief David Zacherl, issuing body cameras wasn’t top of mind for his Fire and EMS personnel before 2018.
 Then he had an eye-opening conversation with a local police official who had been issued a body camera.